ChristopherJHart/ChristopherJHart.github.io/_posts/2023-10-15-TLDR-AWX-Minikube-Ubuntu-2204.md

 This post serves as a quick reference for installing AWX through a local Minikube cluster on Ubuntu 22.04 using [AWX Operator](https://github.com/ansible/awx-operator).
 It is not a wholistic replacement for the [official AWX Operator documentation on this subject](https://github.com/ansible/awx-operator/blob/devel/docs/installation/basic-install.md), but serves as a quick summary of the steps.

+Note that this guide is *not* intended for a production environment.
+It is intended for a development environment where you'd like to quickly spin up an AWX instance for testing purposes.

 ## Prerequisites

 This post assumes that you already have Docker installed and a Minikube cluster running on your Ubuntu 22.04 system.
 If this is not the case, reference the following two posts: